AlibabaCloudDocs/ecs/intl.en-US/API Reference/Pricing/DescribePrice.md

 # DescribePrice

-You can call this operation to query the most recent prices of Elastic Compute Resource \(ECS\) resources.
+Queries the most recent prices of Elastic Compute Resource \(ECS\) resources.

 ## Description

 -   The required parameters vary based on the types of resources whose prices you are querying.
     -   When the `ResourceType` parameter is set to instance, you must specify the `InstanceType` parameter.
-    -   When the `ResourceType` parameter is set to disk, you must specify the `DataDisk.1.Category` and `DataDisk.1.Size` parameters.
-When the ResourceType parameter is set to `disk`, only the pay-as-you-go disk prices are returned.
+    -   When the `ResourceType` parameter is set to disk, you must specify both the `DataDisk.1.Category` and `DataDisk.1.Size` parameters.
+When the ResourceType parameter is set to `disk`, only pay-as-you-go disk prices are returned.
 In this scenario, the `PriceUnit` parameter can be set only to `Hour`.
-    -   When the `ResourceType` parameter is set to ddh, you must specify the `DedicatedHostType` parameter.
+    -   When the `ResourceType`parameter is set to ddh, you must specify the `DedicatedHostType` parameter.
--   When the `ResourceType` is set to bandwidth, only the pay-by-traffic \(`PayByTraffic`\) price for network usage is returned.
+-   When the `ResourceType` parameter is set to bandwidth, only the pay-by-traffic \(`PayByTraffic`\) price for network usage is returned.
 -   When the `ResourceType` parameter is set to instance, the prices of up to four data disks can be queried.
 -   By default, the `ChargeType` parameter is set to `PostPaid`.
 You can specify the `PriceUnit` parameter to query prices of ECS resources that have different billing cycles.